chaseruskin/legoHDL/ROADMAP.md

 - [ ] '-all' option on graph/export to grab all project-level code

+- [ ] '-no-clean' option on export ?

 - [ ] add cool logging

 - [ ] investiage if component declaration does not require library usage call for VHDL (like using a verilog module into a VHDL design)